audioxide/data/data/posts/20171218-articles-top-10-albums-of-2017.md

   - wolf alice
   - 2010s
 featuredimage: 2017/12/wolf-alice.jpg
-title: Our 10 Favourite Albums of 2017
+title: Our 10 favourite albums of 2017
 author:
   - michael
 blurb: It's the end of the year, and that means it's time for fond remembrances.
 From hip-hop to folk, and R&B to rock, here lies our favourite albums of 2017.